 The Most Fabulous 30th Birthday Ideas in Edinburgh

 As far as we’re concerned, you’re looking rather fabulous for your age.
-But if you’re planning on celebrating a 30th birthday in Edinburgh, don’t worry we won’t tell anyone that you’ve hit the big 3-0.
+But if you’re looking for 30th birthday ideas in Edinburgh, don’t worry.
+We won’t tell anyone that you’ve hit the big 3-0.
 And if you’re really wanting to celebrate, you’ve come to the right place.
-Whether you’re wanting to go out with a bang with a big group, or have something a little more low-key, there’s something for everyone in bonny Scotland, and for nowhere more is that true than its historic capital.
+Whether you’re wanting to go out with a bang with a big group, or have something a little more low-key, there’s something for everyone in bonny Scotland, and for nowhere is that more true than its historic capital.
+Here at Plum Guide, we have done some serious research in order to find the very best places for you to celebrate, so whatever it is you're hoping to experience, we've got your trip covered.
 We’d definitely recommend booking a fancy birthday meal and sampling the culinary delights that the city has to offer.
 In the past few years it has become something of a hub for foodies (it always was a hub for drinkies, fear not).

 This neighbourhood is like walking in a fairytale.
 Think squat Victorian cottages, cobbles and quaint architecture.
 Running through it is the Water of Leith, the main river that flows through Edinburgh.
 Walk along it and try and spot Antony Gormley’s acclaimed life-size iron sculptures standing in the water.
 Keep walking and eventually you’ll reach the Scottish National Gallery of Modern Art.
 If you love art, make sure you take a break from the 30th birthday celebrations in Edinburgh and don’t leave the city without paying a visit.

 Made famous by Irvine Welsh’s novel, Trainspotting, Leith has the ‘badboy’ rep of Edinburgh.
-It became known as the ‘rough’ area of town after the Second World War, yet thanks to extensive regeneration and gentrification projects, it’s now a thriving creative area of the city.
-With exquisite seafood restaurants on its port.
-Both The Kitchin and Restaurant Martin Wishart have Michelin stars, so check these two out as potential options for your special meal to celebrate your 30th birthday in Edinburgh.
+It became known as the ‘rough’ area of town after the Second World War, yet thanks to extensive regeneration and gentrification projects, it’s now a thriving creative area of the city, with exquisite seafood restaurants on its port.
+Both The Kitchin and Restaurant Martin Wishart have Michelin stars, so check these two out as potential options for your special meal to celebrate your birthday in Edinburgh.

 Labyrinthine curiosities await.
 Charming, beautiful, divine.
 Even if you're only spending one day in Edinburgh, make sure to check out Edinburgh Castle and the Palace of Holyroodhouse and the famous Royal Mile connecting the two, full of trinket shops and some rather excellent wool and cashmere shops too.
 Definitely make sure you grab lunch at Spoon on Nicholson Street.
 A restaurant/bistro serving wholesome, hearty food, where JK Rowling wrote large chunks of her famous Harry Potter books.